Uminosachi/sd-webui-inpaint-anything/README.md

 To install the software, please follow these steps:

-1. Open the "Extensions" tab.
+1. Open the "Extensions" tab on the AUTOMATIC1111's [Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui.git).
 2. Select the "Install from URL" option.
-3. Enter the URL of this repository in the "URL for extension's git repository" field.
+3. Enter `https://github.com/Uminosachi/sd-webui-inpaint-anything.git` in the "URL for extension's git repository" field.
 4. Click the "Install" button.
 5. Once installation is complete, restart the Web UI.

+## Running the application

+* To use xFormers for inference, please add the argument `--xformers` to the startup command. (for example `./webui.sh --xformers`)
+* Recommended browsers: Microsoft Edge or Mozilla Firefox (as mask selection may not work properly with Google Chrome).

 ## Downloading the Model